diamantidis/diamantidis.github.io/_posts/2020-04-26-setting-up-an-ios-project-part-i.md

 In the next post, I am going to focus on topics like [`Fastlane`], `CI`, project structure, file templates, tools like [`R.swift`] which allows you to have strongly typed assets and maybe more.

-Thanks for reading this post, I hope you find it useful and stay tuned for the second part!
+Thanks for reading!
+If you found this post useful, consider [buying me a coffee] to support the blog.
+For questions or comments, feel free to reach out on [X]!

-Feel free to reach out to me on [X] and share your comments about this post!
+Until next time!

 [Bundler]: https://bundler.io/
 [RubyGems]: https://rubygems.org/